jallanxjallan/onemanairforce/adaptation/stories/off_the_beach.md

 ---
+category: past
+date: 09 June 1947
+status: draft
 title: Off the Beach
-date: 09 June 1947
-status: new

 ---

-Arriving at Cilotok on the afternoon of 9 June 1947, Muharto and Pang marvel that Freeberg had been able to land on this short stretch of beach, bookended by high bluffs.
+Arriving at Cilotok, Muharto and Pang marvel that Freeberg had been able to land on this short stretch of beach, bookended by high bluffs.
 Muharto recognizes Freeberg and they greet as friends.
 Fearing that a patrolling Dutch fighter could appear